namshi/namshi.github.com/source/team/index.markdown

 # Product management

+*   ##<div id="Razan Bilwani">Razan Bilwani</div>
+    {% img left team /images/razan.jpg Razan Bilwani %}
+    **Razan Bilwani** is a Senior Product Management Analyst, and has been at Namshi for almost 3 years.
+Before Product Management, he dabbled in Content, Digital Strategy, and Onsite Analytics.
+Razan used to run his own wholesale business in the heart of Dubai before deciding to go 'Online'.
+With a degree in Management Information Systems in one hand, and a thirst for studying the unknown in the other, he joined Namshi to learn and do - everything!
+On weekends you can find him reading by day and BBQ-ing by night.
+There are 3 things he takes very seriously: work, the Oxford comma, and Biryani.

 *   ##<div id="Haneen Musleh">Haneen Musleh</div>
     {% img left team /images/haneen.jpg Haneen Musleh %}
     **Haneen Musleh** is a Junior Product Manager at Namshi.
 She joined the Tech Team in April 2012 and is the only girl in tech team.